 Love Actually...
 Sucks! was inspired by real-life events, and opens with a dramatic wedding feast.
 It tells a variety of stories about love that has gone wrong: a brother and sister in an ...
 See full summary »

-This film tells the story of a young psychiatrist who embarks on a voyage on the sea, as he is troubled by his patients' suicides.
+This film tells the story of a young psychiatrist who embarks on a voyage on the sea, as he is reliving his patients' suicides.

 Was this review helpful to you?